EmanuellQA/disputable-values-monitor/README.md

 Note that to use the "sms" service in the `NOTIFICATION_SERVICE` service list requires a Twilio `.env` configuration, likewise, the "slack" service requires a SLACK_WEBHOOK_URL, and AWS SES environment config for the "email" service.

+For the **Slack** notification service it's possible to configure different channels based on the urgency of the alert.
+For example, in the configuration above DVM will send "DISPUTE_AGAINST_REPORTER", "BEGAN_DISPUTE", "REMOVE_REPORT" and "ALL_REPORTERS_STOP" alerts to the slack webhook URL at `SLACK_WEBHOOK_HIGH`.
+If you want to make "BEGAN_DISPUTE" alert a mid alert for example, just move the "BEGAN_DISPUTE" item from `HIGH_ALERTS` to the `MID_ALERTS` list, in that way when DVM begins a dispute it will send this alert to `SLACK_WEBHOOK_MID` channel instead of `SLACK_WEBHOOK_HIGH`.

 ## Setup